Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Young wrote:

 "For the first Sunday after Easter, Bach composed this masterpiece for solo voices.
-The librettist is unknown, but Terry suggests Christian Weiss, Sr., and Neumann suggests Bach.
+The libis unknown, but Terry suggests Christian Weiss, Sr., and Neumann suggests Bach.
 The Gospel is John 20: 19-31 - Jesus reappears to His disciples including doubting Thomas - from which the 19th verse is directly taken for the first recitative.
 All the other numbers are free lyrical interpretations derived from this beginning.
 The soli are SATB, with four-part Chorus.
 The instruments are 2 oboes, a bassoon, 2 violins, a viola organ and Continuo."

 Mvt.
 1 Sinfonia